Rachel-Molla/Memory-Game/README.md

 for running this project locally, do the next steps:
   - install Java Development Kit ( JDK with JAVA_HOME ) on your computer
   - install Eclipse IDE
   - from the repo, clone this project locally
+    ( explanation how to do that : https://docs.github.com/en/free-pro-team@latest/github/creating-cloning-and-archiving-repositories/cloning-a-repository )
   - run the project
   - invite friends and start play in the console.